crw-b/GitHub-Actions-Practice/README.md

 $ git push --follow-tags
 //////

-11. Create a folder named '.github/workflows' and create a file inside named 'main.yml'.
-This will be a path for you to access your workflows from your local.
+11. Create a folder named '.github' with a folder named 'workflows' inside and create a file inside that nested folder named 'main.yml'.
+This will be a path for you to access your workflows.
 The following instructions will only work for a public github repo.

 12. Inside of main you will paste the following code:

 ////